GraeA85/Sprouton-Allotments/readme.md

         * Verify that the social media links open in a new tab.
         <br><br>

-   ### Accessibilty testing
+   ### Accessibility testing
 ***
   In order to test for accessibility, I used the windows program NVDA.
 NVDA is a screen reader software which reads out the webpage for visually impaired users.
 It also reads out clickable items on the webpage, any links, image descriptors, forms and buttons.
 Using this software I visited the live version of the website and allowed the screen reader to run through the whole website.
 There were no issues with the website in terms of accessibility.
 From running the software I noticed the footer bar links did not read out as they are only represented by a font awesome icon.
 I then added aria-labels in for each link to ensure accessibiilty is maintained throughout the website.
 The screen reader also highlighted the main buttons on the homepage (equipment list, growing list and allotment shop stock list) did not have appropriate labels - these were added accordingly.
 <br><br>

   ### Feedback from User Testing
 ***
   The main piece of feedback from my user testing was in relation to the hamburger icon.
 Against UX design I have changed the icon to a plant rather than the traditional hamburger icon that people are familiar with.
-Some testers were not aware the plant represented a hambuger icon.
+Some testers were not aware the plant represented a hamburger icon.
 To combat this, rather than changing the icon back to the traditional icon, I used the built in "beat" function that can be applied to font awesome icons.
 The icon now shows a "beating" animation which will draw the user to click the icon.
 Once the icon has been pressed, the icon stops beating, this was achieved using an "onclick" attribute on the icon which essentially removes the "fa-beat" from the span class once it has been opened.
 The beat will be re-applied if the user moves to another page or refreshes their current page, however the icon will have already achieved its intended purpose.
   <br><br>

 ### Validator Testing